 Green Island snorkeling and swimming

 Green island snorkelling, swimming and relaxing on the beach are the most popular activities.
-The surrounding water is clear, shallow, and warm, perfect for children and beginner snorkelers and those who are not so confident in the water.
+The surrounding water is clear, shallow, and warm, perfect for children, beginner snorkelers and those who are not so confident in the water.

 Snorkelling directly from the beach is a lot of fun and you’ll see a variety of colourful fish swimming amongst the seagrass and there’s coral to discover near the jetty.
 Seagrass provides food for sea turtles and dugongs and the coral reefs of Green Island are made up of a huge variety of soft and hard corals found in the shallows and in deeper water.